vikingspartan/EveraPharm/QUICK_START_DEPLOYMENT.md

 ## Prerequisites

 - Ubuntu 22.04 server with at least 2GB RAM
-- Docker and Docker Compose v2 installed
+- Docker and Docker Compose installed (v1 or v2)
 - Domain pointed to your server IP

 ## Step 1: Get the Code